Qcarvalhooliveira/Meu_Diario_Oficial/README.md

 ### **Test Coverage Across the Application**

 Each core file of the application has an associated test file, where we aim to cover most of the functionalities within that file.
-However, it's not always a one-to-one mapping—in some cases, a single test can cover multiple aspects of the application.
+However, it's not always a one-to-one mapping, in some cases, a single test can cover multiple aspects of the application.
 For instance, the test_process_daily_pdf_success test not only verifies that a notification is sent, but by doing so, it implicitly tests that the PDF was correctly downloaded and parsed, and that the keyword matching logic is functioning as intended.

-### **Additional Notes**

-**Comprehensive Testing:** We strive to ensure that our tests cover as many scenarios as possible, including edge cases.
-However, as with any testing suite, there are trade-offs between thoroughness and practicality.

-**Testing Strategy:** Our strategy includes a mix of isolated unit tests for critical logic, integration tests to ensure components work together, and a few real-world tests that interact with live data to validate the entire system under actual conditions.

 ## **Author** :black_nib: